mixelpixel/LambdaSchoolTA/README.md

 ***

-# Lambda School Teaching Assistant: Patrick Kennedy
+# Lambda School Teaching Assistant
-- A repository for stuff while _Lead_ Teaching Assistant for the CS7 cohort.
+- A repository for stuff while a Teaching Assistant for the CS7 cohort.
 - I'm not actually serious about students not looking at this stuff.
 ![What a dork](art/what-a-dork.jpg)

 - OR, am I???????.